Old Victorian Bulldogs

 General Health:

-The Old Victorian Bulldogs is relatively healthy especially compared to many other bulldog breeds.
-However, they have some infrequent health concerns, such as Entropian, cherry eye, and often their joints grow slowly.
-Their average life expectancy is 10-14 years.
+The Old Victorian Bulldog is relatively healthy compared to many other bulldog breeds.
+However, they may experience some infrequent health concerns, such as entropion, cherry eye, and slower joint growth.
+On average, the breed has a life expectancy of 10 to 14 years.

 History: